dojot/dojot/connector/http-agent/README.md

 # **License**

-The Cron source code is released under Apache License 2.0.
+The http-agent source code is released under Apache License 2.0.

 Check NOTICE and LICENSE files for more information.